Grand National: Jockeys

 When the concept of the Grand National was first envisaged it was designed as a race for gentlemen riders, meaning men who were not paid to compete, and while this was written into the conditions of the early races many of the riders who weighed out for the 1839 race were professionals for hire.
 Throughout the Victorian era the line between the amateur and professional sportsman existed only in terms of the rider's status, and the engagement of an amateur to ride in the race was rarely considered a handicap to a contender's chances of winning.
 Many gentleman riders won the race before the First World War.

 Although the number of amateurs remained high between the wars their ability to match their professional counterparts gradually receded.
 After the Second World War, it became rare for any more than four or five amateurs to take part in any given year.
-The last amateur rider to win the Grand National was Mr Sam Waley-Cohen in 2022 on Noble Yeats.
-The penultimate amateur to win the race is Marcus Armytage, who set the still-standing course record of 8:47.80, when winning on Mr Frisk in 1990.
+The last amateur rider to win the Grand National was Mr Patrick Mullins in 2025 aboard Nick Rockett.
+The penultimate amateur to win the race was Sam Waley-Cohen in 2022 when riding Noble Yeats.
 By the 21st century, however, openings for amateur riders had become very rare with some years passing with no amateur riders at all taking part.
 Those that do in the modern era are most usually talented young riders who are often close to turning professional.
 In the past, such amateur riders would have been joined by army officers, such as David Campbell who won in 1896, and sporting aristocrats, farmers or local huntsmen and point to point riders, who usually opted to ride their own mounts.
 But all these genres of rider have faded out in the last quarter of a century with no riders of military rank or aristocratic title having taken a mount since 1982.